• calverley old hall interior hero

 You can fall asleep among some of Britain’s rarest Tudor wall paintings

-Our restoration of Calverley Old Hall took a turn towards the high Renaissance in 2021 when the Landmark team were doing some routine investigation work in one of the building’s least interesting rooms: a square, plain bedroom in the parlour block.
+Our works at Calverley Old Hall took a turn towards the high Renaissance in 2021 when the Landmark team were doing some routine investigation work in one of the building’s least interesting rooms: a square, plain bedroom in the parlour block.

 The wall paintings have now been sensitively cleaned and consolidated by Opus Conservation, and the room has become a simple – and very special – bedroom for two.
-Read all about the discovery of the Calverley Old Hall wall paintings and explore a detailed history of the paintings
+Read all about the discovery of the Calverley Old Hall wall paintings , find out more about how they were conserved, and explore a detailed history of the paintings.

 painted chamber with bed 1200x800